OfficeDev/microsoft-teams-apps-icebreaker/README.md

 ## Setting up the bot
 * Fork this repo.
-* Open MeetupBot.sln file in Visual Studio.
+* Open Icebreaker.sln file in Visual Studio.
 * Open Web.config file and update it as follows:
   * Use your web-browser to register [a new bot for Teams](https://dev.botframework.com/bots/new).
   * Replace `ADD_BOT_APP_ID_HERE` with the Application ID you received while registering your bot.